Jb-GD12/Dietemna-UE5/README.md

 ![My Image](IMG05.png)

+Dietemna is a hatmospherique horror game inspired by P.T were you are stuck in a submarine deep don in the ocean

 This project was made in 5 mouths with a team of 5 students

 during this project i learned a lot about unreal 5 and iths optimisation